Have you spent hours troubleshooting VPN connections?

 A firewall vendor typically offers VPN without an always-on feature.
 Always-on VPN requires more infrastructure components such as identity servers, authentication servers, compatible clients OS, etc. However, most modern cloud applications are always-on, allowing offline access to files and folders and storing files on a local device before synchronizing them with the online servers.

 File server access is hardly high performance because when a VPN enables it, the file accessing communicates via SMB/CIFS protocol.
 First of all, the SMB protocol is not a data-streaming protocol with many requests and responses.
 If we can switch to HTTP-streaming for file transfer, the performance will improve.
 Secondly, HTTP-based file transfer allows traffic to use a global content delivery network, so HTTP is faster when transferring across continents.

 Triofox enables public and private Windows file sharing without a VPN.
-Allow remote employees and home workers easy and secure file server access from any location and any device.
+Enable remote workers and home workers with easy and secure file server access from any location and any device.

 Secure remote access refers to security policies or strategies to protect sensitive data transmissions when accessing devices or networks not controlled by the organization.

 With the blossoming of Internet-connected devices and digital processes in the modern work environment, many organizations are no longer tied to a single location.
 Employees can now access corporate resources and networks from a variety of devices and locations.

 While this offers many benefits to businesses and their employees, it also makes traditional data security measures obsolete.
 Old concepts of access control via endpoints and passwords fall short in remote environments because they rely on an employee's physical presence in the office with a set of pre-secured devices.